|

 How to Reduce Wear & Tear on Stairs?

-To start with, you can choose a more durable "Grade of Carpet" that can better handle moderate to heavy foot-traffic.
 Selecting a padding with a lower height and a higher-density rating will provide better support for your carpet installed on stairs.

 Here are a few style and fiber options that may help you choose the right grade and style of carpet and padding for your stairs and other high-traffic areas.